JavierLagosChanclon/digitalocean-rke2-tf/README.md

     -  `size` To define Droplet size.
 The following link can be useful to select Droplet size. -> https://slugs.do-api.dev/
     -  `droplet_count` To specify the number of instances to create.
 First 3 nodes will be configured as master nodes while the rest will be workers.
     -  `prefix` To specify prefix defined in objects created on DigitalOcean.
-    -  `rke2_token` To specify RKE2 token required to configure nodes.
     -  `rancher_password` To configure the initial Admin rancher password (the password must be at least 12 characters).

 #### IMPORTANT INFORMATION